McCartney celebrates 80th birthday with Springsteen, 60,000 well-wishers

 For it has been more than a half-century now since the Beatles broke up, a realization that hits you like that 1970s-era joke about young people saying, “Paul McCartney was in a band before Wings?”

-Like several other members of the “hope I die before I get old” generation, including Bob Dylan, the Rolling Stones and former Beatles mate Ringo Starr, McCartney keeps working, keeps sharing his music from the stage.
+Like several other members of the “hope I die before I get old” generation, including Bob Dylan, the Rolling Stones, and former Beatles mate Ringo Starr, McCartney keeps working and keeps sharing his music from the stage.
 Another 1960s icon, Brian Wilson of the Beach Boys, is scheduled to play at the Starlight Theatre in Kansas City on his 80th birthday Monday.

 “He has a youthful exuberance that is ageless,” said Bob Spitz, a Beatles biographer.
 “There’s still some of that 21-year-old boy that shines through in all of his performances.”